 This publication is available at https://www.gov.uk/government/publications/coronavirus-covid-19-test-kits-for-schools-and-fe-providers/coronavirus-covid-19-home-test-kits-for-schools-and-fe-providers

-This guidance is intended to support schools and FE providers in distributing PCR test kits.
+This guidance is intended to support schools and FE providers in distributing polymerase chain reaction (PCR) test kits for symptomatic staff, students or pupils to use at home.
 It applies to all mainstream, special, alternative provision and FE providers.

-Anyone who experiences any coronavirus (COVID-19) symptoms can get a PCR coronavirus (COVID-19) test at a testing site or at home.
-This includes all pupils, teachers, and staff.
+Anyone who experiences any COVID-19 symptoms can get a PCR coronavirus (COVID-19) test at a testing site or at home.
+This includes all pupils, students, teachers and staff.
 All schools and further education (FE) providers are also being provided with a small number of PCR test kits to complement these main access routes.

 From 26 August 2020, all schools and FE providers were sent an initial supply of 10 PCR test kits and since 16 September 2020 have been able to order more.
 Having a test at a testing site will deliver the fastest results for symptomatic individuals.

-These PCR kits distributed to schools should only be used in the exceptional circumstance that a student, teacher, or staff member becomes symptomatic and you believe they may have barriers to accessing testing elsewhere.
-Access to these tests will help symptomatic staff who test negative and are not close contacts of confirmed cases, to get back to work as soon as they feel well enough.
+These PCR kits distributed to schools and FE providers should only be used in the exceptional circumstance that a student, teacher, or staff member becomes symptomatic and you believe they may have barriers to accessing testing elsewhere.
+Access to these tests will help symptomatic staff who test negative, and have not been told to self-isolate by NHS Test and Trace, UK Health and Safety Agency (UKHSA) or a local authority contact tracer, to get back to work as soon as they feel well enough.

 Any schools, or FE providers, who did not receive their initial supply of test kits (or any future orders) should call the NHS Test and Trace helpdesk at 119.